birdyboy18/Crumbl/README.md

 ###Traversing

-*A fast way to adjust the nodelist to contain immediate relatives to the elements in the nodelist.*
+*Quickly adjusts the nodes list to contain immediate relatives of the elements in the nodes list*

 **Expects:** No parameters

-**Returns:** Crumbl with a new nodelist
+**Returns:** Crumbl with a new nodes list

-Return all direct children of each element in the nodelist
+Returns all direct children of each element in the nodes list
 ``` js
 $('div').children();
 ```

-Return all siblings of each element in the nodelist
+Returns all siblings of each element in the nodes list
 ``` js
 $('div').siblings();
 ```

-Return the parent of each element in the nodelist
+Returns the parent of each element in the nodes list
 ``` js
 $('div').parent();
 ```

-Return the next sibling of each element in the nodelist
+Returns the next sibling of each element in the nodes list
 ``` js
 $('div').next();
 ```

-Return the previous sibling of each element in the nodelist
+Returns the previous sibling of each element in the nodes list
 ``` js
 $('div').prev();
 ```

-###Cloning
+###Cloning elements

-*Clone all elements in the nodelist.*
+*Clones all elements in the nodes list*

-**Expects:** a boolean that indicates wether or not the descendants of each element should be cloned as well.
-Default: true.
+**Expects:** A Boolean value that indicates whether or not the descendants of each element should also be cloned.
+Default: true

-**Returns:** Crumbl with a new nodelist
+**Returns:** Crumbl with a new nodes list

 ``` js
 $('div').clone();